yanli2017/pai/docs/quick_deployment.md

-# PAI Quick Deployment
+# OpenPAI Quick Deployment

-PAI can be deployed on a single server.
+OpenPAI can be deployed on a single server.

 ## Step 0.
 Prepare the dev-box